Where To See Trains: 8 Places in Halton, Hamilton & Beyond

 (Currently closed) Wondering where to see trains in Burlington?
 The Station was built in 1906 by the Grand Trunk Railway and moved to its current location and restored by the Friends of Freeman Station volunteers.
 It is open for public events, class visits and private rentals.
 Visit the Station to learn about Burlington rail and telecommunications history.
 There’s a lovingly restored 1913 Canadian Pacific Boxcar and a 1929 Canadian National Caboose onsite.
 When you’re there be sure to check out the model electric train diorama.
 Accessible parking and washrooms.

-Halton County Radical Railway (HCRR) has historical trains, streetcars and railway objects.
+Halton County Radial Railway (HCRR) has historical trains, streetcars and railway objects.
 There’s 2 km of track and operating streetcars.
 Take a ride and get off for an ice cream.
 The HCRR is owned and operated by the Ontario Electric Railway Historical Association.
-It is open weekends in June and Thurs to Mon in July and August from 10 am – 5 pm.
-Streetcars operate from 11 am – 4:30 pm.
-Pay per entry or purchase a family pass for 2 adults and 2 children for $120.
-If you have a young train enthusiast in the family or you are looking for a unique birthday party idea, the Halton County Radical Railway does birthday parties.
+It is open weekends only in May, June, September and October from 10 am-5 pm, and Thursday through Monday in July and August from 10 am-4:30pm (weekdays) or 10 am-5 pm (weekends).
+The first ride is at 11 am.
+Pay per person, or purchase a family pass for 2 adults and 2 children for $80 for one time or $175 for an annual pass of unlimited visits.
+If you have a young train enthusiast in the family or you are looking for a unique birthday party idea, the Halton County Radial Railway also does birthday parties.

 Hamilton Museum of Steam & Technology